Bluebear77/Intern_ECLADATTA/Draft/Terms.md

 ***

-3.  **Ablation study**  In artificial intelligence (AI), particularly machine learning (ML),[1] ablation is the removal of a component of an AI system.
+3.  **Ablation study**:  In artificial intelligence (AI), particularly machine learning (ML),[1] ablation is the removal of a component of an AI system.
 An ablation study investigates the performance of an AI system by removing certain components to understand the contribution of the component to the overall system.[2]